ufrisk/pcileech-fpga/sp605_ft601/readme.md

 Other Notes:
 =================
 The completed solution contains Xilinx proprietary IP cores licensed under the Xilinx CORE LICENSE AGREEMENT.
 This project as-is published on Github contains no Xilinx proprietary IP.
+Published source code are licensed under the MIT License.
 The end user that have puschased a SP605 development board will have the proper licenses and will be able to re-generate Xilinx proprietary IP cores with the `build.bat` script.

 Version History:
 =================